jenia/all-capstone-project-summer-2025-team-6/README.md

 You can execute it from the project root with:
 ### Data Cleaning and Merging Pipeline

-TODO: A diagram would be useful here
+TODO: A diagram would be useful here and discussion of results.
 ```bash
 python ./datamodel/Monthly_fire_risk_prediction-test.py